PipeWire/pipewire/doc/spa/pod.md

 run a filter and generate a new pod that only contains values that are compatibe with both input pods.

-This is, for example, used to find a compatible format between to ports.
+This is, for example, used to find a compatible format between two ports.

 As an example we can run a filter on two simple PODs: